-- It should consist of a combination of the following: - Installation of a photovoltaic panel system together with the storage system (battery); - o Integration of storage (batteries) in structures that already have an operational photovoltaic panel system in optimal conditions; or - Installation of electric vehicle charging infrastructure (Level 2).
+- It should consist of a combination of the following: - Installation of a photovoltaic panel system together with the storage system (battery); - Integration of storage (batteries) in structures that already have an operational photovoltaic panel system in optimal conditions; or - Installation of electric vehicle charging infrastructure (Level 2).
 The installation of the electric vehicle charger will not be permitted as the sole activity of the Project.
-This activity must be carried out in conjunction with one of the aforementioned eligible activities; - The photovoltaic panels will be exclusively installed on the roof of the property;

-- Batteries, control panels and chargers for electric vehicles will be installed on the walls of the structures and must be permanently attached to the structure, and ductwork must not be buried; - The project must have a simple payback period of no more than twelve (12) years; - Only projects that have not been purchased and installed prior to the date of the Program's Notification of Approval and Incentive Reservation will be considered; - The installation of the systems will be carried out exclusively by Suppliers in the Program's Supplier Registry; - All installed systems must complete the net metering process and submit an interconnection request to the Transmission and Distribution Operator.
-This request is the responsibility of the Supplier hired by the Beneficiary; and - The equipment to be installed must be warranted as specified below: - o Minimum of ten (10) years for photovoltaic panels; - Minimum of twenty-five (25) years for the Linear Performance Warranty of photovoltaic modules; and - o Minimum of ten (10) years for battery banks and inverters.
+This activity must be carried out in conjunction with one of the aforementioned eligible activities; - The photovoltaic panels will be exclusively installed on the roof of the property; - Batteries, control panels and chargers for electric vehicles will be installed on the walls of the structures and must be permanently attached to the structure, and ductwork must not be buried; - The project must have a simple payback period of no more than twelve (12) years; - Only projects that have not been purchased and installed prior to the date of the Program's Notification of Approval and Incentive Reservation will be considered; - The installation of the systems will be carried out exclusively by Suppliers in the Program's Supplier Registry; - All installed systems must complete the net metering process and submit either an Application for Assessment to Interconnect10 or a Registration of Distributed Generation System with Capacity of 25 kW or Less ("Registro de Sistema de Generación Distribuida de 25 kW o Menos") to the Power Grid Operator, as applicable.11 This request is the responsibility of the Supplier hired by the Beneficiary; and